natebosch/vim-lsc/README.md

 preference check out [vim-plug][].
 Install a language server and ensure it is executable from your `$PATH`.

-vim-lsc is compatible with vim 8.0, and neovim.
+vim-lsc is compatible with vim 8, and neovim.

+Note: When using neovim be sure to use `set shortmess-=F` to avoid suppressing error messages from this plugin.

 [vim-plug]:https://github.com/junegunn/vim-plug